phamtrisi/aind-sudoku/README.md

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: By including the 2 diagonal units in the list of all possible units
+A: We treat the 2 diagonal lines the same as other units, with the same constraints.
+Therefore, we were able to use the same elimination and search techniques to reduce and test the possibilities for the boxes in those diagonal units.

 ### Install